-Which model was better supported by the data?
-Once again, as shown in Table 8, when we allowed $\mu_G$ for the Independent Observations model to vary across filler similarity conditions, the fit was significantly improved, $\chi^2(2) = 51.5 - 45.0 = 6.5$ , p = .039.
-However, it is not just that $\mu_G$ differed significantly across the three filler-similarity conditions.
-Thus, because $\mu_G = d{IG}$ , the ability to discriminate innocent from guilty suspects varied systematically in the direction predicted by the Ensemble model.
-This once again means that even the fitted parameters of the Independent Observations model suggests that the Ensemble model is correct.
+Which Model Was Better Supported by the Data?
+Once again, as shown in Table 8, when we allowed μ_G for the independent observations model to vary across filler-similarity conditions, the fit was significantly improved, $\chi^2(2) = 51.5 - 45.0 = 6.5$, p = .039.
+However, it is not just that μ_G differed significantly across the three filler-similarity conditions.
+Because $\mu_G = d{\rm IG}$, the parameter estimates indicate that the ability to discriminate innocent from guilty suspects varied systematically and in the direction predicted by the ensemble model.
+This once again means that even the fitted parameters of the independent observations model suggests that the ensemble model is correct.